StarBeat/cpu-gpu-arch/gpu/AMD_PC.md

 **PA_SC** - ?<br/>
 **PA_SU** - ?<br/>
 **RW** - Coherently Cached with Write.<br/>
 **SALU** - Scalar ALU.
-Can only be used for a limited set of operations, like integer and logical.<br/>
+Can only be used for a limited set of operations, like integer and logical.
+Also see SALU notes for GPU architecture.<br/>
 **SC** - shader core? <br/>
 **SGPR** - Scalar General Purpose Registers.
 Represent a set of registers used to store data that is known to be uniform across the wavefront at compile-time.
 SGPRs are manipulated by the Scalar ALU (SALU). <br/>
 **Shader Engine** - ?<br/>